How to Become More Confident

 Those with low to no confidence stay in their comfort zone in fear of failure.
 They act nervous, apologize for EVERYTHING, and have the posture of a turtle.
 Picture someone with low confidence and I believe we will all see the same thing – someone who has their head lowered, back hunched slightly, speaks quietly, etc. They fear risks and behave in ways to please people.
 While there is nothing wrong with being kind, giving, and loving towards others, being a people pleaser is not a positive trait to have.

 Those who believe in themselves and have a set of their own values, truths, and empowering beliefs radiate confidence.
 They hold their head high, speak loudly and clearly, stand with an upright posture, etc. They do what they believe is right, even if people laugh at them.
-They don’t care what other people think!
+They don’t care what other people think because they stick to their values and beliefs.
 They are willing to admit when they make mistakes, and they learn from them.

 If you are lacking in self confidence, that’s perfectly okay.
 Confidence is something we all struggle with and fortunately, it is something we can work on and grow.
-I struggled with confidence throughout my life until I started on my personal development journey.
+I’ve struggled with confidence throughout my life until I started on my own personal development journey.
 I have learned that it’s not about what other people think that matter.
-What really matters is what you think.
+What really matters is what you think about yourself.
 You must develop your own values and beliefs and let that guide your life.
 Look at all the great people that didn’t listen to the masses and were hugely successful.